badprint/ST-iconFont-snippets/README.md

 SublimeText will display a list of icons that match your keyword.
 Use the mouse or direction keys to select the one you want.

 Different prefix means different icon font.
--bsi stands for Bootstrap Icon Font
+-bsi stands for 'Bootstrap' Icon Font
--fai stands for Font Awesome Icon Font
+-fai stands for Font 'Awesome Icon Font'

 <!-- =========================================================== -->